Which of the following is the number of neutrons in the most abun... | Study Prep in Pearson+

 1

-Identify the atomic number (Z) of boron, which is the number of protons in the nucleus.
-For boron, Z = 5.
+Identify the atomic number (Z) of tungsten (W), which is the number of protons in the nucleus.
+For tungsten, Z = 74.

-Determine the mass number (A) of the most abundant isotope of boron.
+Determine the mass number (A) of the most abundant isotope of tungsten.
 The mass number is the total number of protons and neutrons in the nucleus.
-The most abundant isotope of boron has a mass number of 11.
+The most abundant isotope of tungsten has a mass number of 184.

 Rearrange the formula to solve for the number of neutrons: $N = A - Z$.

-Substitute the known values into the equation: $N = 11 - 5$, which gives the number of neutrons in the most abundant isotope of boron.
+Substitute the known values into the equation: $N = 184 - 74$, which will give the number of neutrons in the most abundant isotope of tungsten.

 Watch next